Metalwork

 Applications

-Widely in the mechanical field keyed joints are a convenient method of creating a secure connection between shafts and sprockets.
-Although it is used as an alternative on other shaft applications where the load needs to be pulled or push.
+Widely in the mechanical field, keyed joints are a convenient method of creating a secure connection between shafts and sprockets.
+Although it is used as an alternative on other shaft applications where the load needs to be pulled or pushed.
 This is often found in agricultural applications, machine tools, industrial equipment, etc.

 Milling, slotter, and shaper machine are the common machine tools used to create keyways and keyseats.
-Although there special machine use for making keyseats.
+Although there special machine used for making keyseats.

 Components of keyed joints

-Since there are various types of keyed joints, key and keyways components will be different depending on the type and additional feature.
-However, the major components of keyed joints include a key, keyseat, and the keyway.
+Since there are various types of keyed joints, key and keyways components will be different depending on the type and additional features.
+However, the major components of keyed joints include a key, a keyseat, and a keyway.

 • Keyseat – this is the technical name of a recess area in the shaft.
 It’s often performed on a shaper machine.